'Proud' Morocco face Croatia in third-place game

 "We really, really pushed our players to their limits but they still want to go out and play again.
 We are going to be taking risks again."

-Croatia could be without midfielder Marcelo Brozokic, who was taken off in the semi-final defeat by Argentina.
+Croatia could be without midfielder Marcelo Brozovic, who was taken off in the semi-final defeat by Argentina.

-Centre-back Josko Gvardiol, who has impressed throughout the tournament, is nursing a foot injury but could still play.
+Centre-back Josko Gvardiol, who has impressed throughout the tournament, is nursing a foot injury but may still play.

 MATCH FACTS